mauritssilvis/challenges/java/basic_maven_project_intellij_idea/README.md

 ### 2.3 Maven compiler plugin issues

+Several issues may be reported by the [Maven compiler plugin](https://maven.apache.org/plugins/maven-compiler-plugin/).

 #### 2.3.1 File encoding has not been set, using platform encoding UTF-8, i.e. build is platform dependent!

-Similarly, the Maven compiler plugin may return
+Similar to the Maven resources plugin, the Maven compiler plugin may return

 ```text
 [WARNING] File encoding has not been set, using platform encoding UTF-8, i.e. build is platform dependent!